 Why does the Foundation exist?

 Casey was a great advocate for the sport of cycling.
-Not only did he live and breath it, he was a friendly racer and was always thinking about how he could help those around him.
+Not only did he live and breath cycling, he was a friendly racer and was always thinking about how he could help those around him.
 He supported the cycling community throughout his life by working as a bike mechanic at Big Shark Bicycle Co., showing up at nearly every cycling event in the region and encouraging those he met to ride any kind of bike they had.
 He believed that cycling was one of the best opportunities for life-long health and that every person – regardless of background, size, age, gender, race – should be able to experience the joy and freedom that come from riding a bike.

 You can help by making a donation, which goes to provide scholarships to send youth to camp.